 The War Mouth: Located in a former auto repair garage, The War Mouth offers a modern spin on Carolina classics.
 From chicken bog made with Anson Mills Carolina Gold Rice to braised pork shoulder, here you’ll find hearty meats and locally sourced vegetables.
 You’ll want to try the appetizers, like mustard fried venison or the deviled eggs, and table sides, like greens with smoked peppers and apple cider.
 Bonus points for impressing your friends by knowing the meaning behind “The War Mouth.”

 A Peace Of Soul Vegan Kitchen: Needing a break from all the barbecue you’re eating on your trip?
 Head to A Peace of Soul, which has been serving up vegetarian food for more than a decade.
-Adorned with textiles and decor from West Africa, Lamb’s Bread offers up a comfy setting to enjoy a salad or a smoothie.
+Adorned with textiles and decor from West Africa, Peace of Soul offers up a comfy setting to enjoy a salad or a smoothie.
 Check out the veggie plates that offer up a different take on items like lentils, collards, and cabbage.
 You'll be feeling healthier in no time.

 Main Street Bakery: Known for their decadent wedding and birthday cakes, Main Street Bakery makes every occasion, including lunch, a special one.
 Order the made-in-house chicken salad sandwich, or hot dogs if you have the kids in tow.
 But save room for a slice of cake - with more than a dozen on the menu, you’ll have plenty to choose from.
 Think - German Chocolate, Red Velvet, and Sweet Potato Pound Cake.
 So much for the whole healthy thing.